The Fiendish Plot of Dr. Fu Manchu: Background

 Sellers had previously recorded a 1955 Goon Show entitled "The Terrible Revenge of Fred Fu-Manchu" set in 1895.
 In the film, his Fu insists friends call him "Fred" and that he had once been the groundsman at Eton.

 In addition to Sellers, the film features Sid Caesar as FBI agent Joe Capone, David Tomlinson as Scotland Yard Commissioner Sir Roger Avery, Simon Williams as his bumbling nephew and Helen Mirren as Police Constable Alice Rage (Mirren sings the Music Hall standard, "Daddy Wouldn't Buy Me a Bow Wow").

 Burt Kwouk, Sellers' co-star in The Pink Panther films with the character of Cato, makes a brief cameo appearance as a Fu Manchu minion who accidentally destroys the elixir vitae, prompting the joke that Fu thinks he looks familiar.
-John Le Mesurier, who appeared opposite Sellers in the original Pink Panther and The Magic Christian, has a small part in the film as Smith's butler, and Steve Franken, who played the tipsy waiter opposite Sellers in The Party, returns as an FBI agent.
+John Le Mesurier, who appeared opposite Sellers in the original Pink Panther, Only Two Can Play and The Magic Christian, has a small part in the film as Smith's butler, and Steve Franken, who played the tipsy waiter opposite Sellers in The Party, returns as an FBI agent.

 Unlike other Fu Manchu works, the characters of Fu's daughter Fah Lo Suee, and Nayland Smith's friend Dr. Petrie, do not appear in the film.